Closterium kuetzingii (Brebisson, 1856)

 • length 270–550 µm, width 18–30 µm

-• the distal ends are curved, slightly swollen, with an apical porus
+• distal ends curved, slightly swollen, each with an apical porus

-• two chloroplasts with each 5 lamellae in each half-cell
+• two chloroplasts with 5 lamellae each in both semi-cells

 • at the distal ends of the chloroplasts each one vacuole filled with oval shaped crystals